Johannes Hoffmann (CVP politician)

-Johann Viktor (23 December 1890 – 21 September 1967), known professionally as Johannes “Joho” Hoffmann, was a German politician.
-A founding member and chairman of the Christian People's Party (German: Christliche Volkspartei or CVP), Hoffman served as Minister-President of the French Saar Protectorate from 1947 to 1955.
+Johann Viktor (23 December 1890 – 21 September 1967), known professionally as Johannes "Joho" Hoffmann, was a German politician.
+A founding member and chairman of the Christian People's Party of Saarland (Christliche Volkspartei or CVP), Hoffman served as Minister-President of the French Saar Protectorate from 1947 to 1955.

-Life
+Biography

-Johannes Hoffmann was born in 1890 in Landsweiler-Reden.
+Hoffmann was born in 1890 in Landsweiler-Reden.
 He came from a humble background.
 After graduation, he studied theology in Trier with the aim of becoming a priest.

 Soon, however, he changed his mind, moved to the Albert-Ludwigs-Universität Freiburg, and studied journalism.
 After the start of World War I he volunteered, fought in Ottoman Empire among others, and was awarded the Iron Crescent.

 After the First World War, Johannes Hoffmann worked as a journalist at the central organ of the German Center Party in Berlin.

 On 1 October 1929 he became chief editor of the Saarbrücker Landeszeitung, the largest Catholic newspaper in the Saar.

 After the rise of Hitler, he took a stand against the Nazis in the Saar press, which was at this time still free.

 In 1934 he was therefore dismissed as editor-in-chief in an act of anticipatory obedience.
 He then founded the New Saar Post and struggled in his articles against the National Socialist regime and against the connection of the Saarland into the German Reich.

-After the Saar status referendum on January 13, 1935, he emigrated first to France, then to Luxembourg.
+After the Saar status referendum on 13 January 1935, he emigrated first to France, then to Luxembourg.
 In 1936 his German citizenship was revoked.
 The Luxembourg government refused him admission as a journalist, so he was only able to publish a few articles in the Luxemburger Wort.

 To feed his family, he leased a farm.
 He was active in the Popular Front movement Lutetia Circle.
 In 1939 he received a position at the German-language program of French radio in Paris.
 In his broadcasts, he reported on crimes committed by the Nazi regime.

 In 1940, at the beginning of the Western campaign, he was interned by the French in Audierne, in the Finistère department (Brittany).
 After the Fall of France, Hoffmann fled to the unoccupied zone.
 By 1941, he was hiding in a monastery in Provence.

 In 1941, using a fake passport, he managed to escape to Portugal via Spain.
 He traveled from Portugal to Brazil.
 In Rio de Janeiro, he was welcomed into the home of the Canadian ambassador.
 He was co-founder and head of the Free-Germany Movement in Brazil.